 Activities and impact to date

-For the last 5 years, we have been working with Oxleas NHS Foundation Trust to offer our Interactive Music-Making learning programme for Early Years Practitioners.
+Since 2010, we have been working with Oxleas NHS Foundation Trust to offer our Interactive Music-Making learning programme for Early Years Practitioners.
 The course aims to make music-making a more integral part of all children's early development opportunities and to promote skills associated with developing social communication.
-To date, 34 early years practitioners have trained as Interactive Music-Makers, working in 28 care settings.
-Their music programmes stand to benefit more than 1,500 children.
+To date, 42 Early Years practitioners have trained as Interactive Music-Makers, working in 28 care settings.
+Their music programmes stand to benefit more than 10,000 children.
 To find out more about Interactive Music-Making, how to train and where it is available, please visit the Interactive Music-Making website.

-This work has been well-received by the international music therapy profession, and is currently being written up for publication.
-It has also been recognised by the judging panel of the Advancing Healthcare Awards, for which it was shortlisted in 2012 and 2013.
-Interactive Music-Making was also acknowledged within the UCL Institute for Health Equity’s report Working for Health Equity: The Role of Health Professionals.
+This work has been well-received by the music therapy profession, and is currently being written up for publication.
+It has also been recognised by the judging panel of the Advancing Healthcare Awards, for which it was shortlisted in 2012 and 2013 and acknowledged within the UCL Institute for Health Equity’s report Working for Health Equity: The Role of Health Professionals.

-Our 'Bringing it All Back Home' Programme, saw us deliver a series of Skill-Sharing Pilot Projects to people working in 5 different care settings in 2016 and a further 3 in 2017.
-Excitingly, the contribution of music therapist Hazel Child to this programme has been recognised with a shortlisting for an Advancing Healthcare Award in the category "Realising Potential through Creativity".
-Our 8 'Bringing it All Back Home' projects took us from Fort William to Worthing, via Sheffield, South East London and Wales, and resulted in 31 staff receiving training so they can offer meaningful music-making to over 400 children and adults in their care.
+Our 'Bringing It All Back Home' Programme, saw us deliver a series of Skill-Sharing Pilot Projects to people working in 6 different care settings in 2016 and a further 3 in 2017.
+The contribution of music therapist Hazel Child to this programme was recognised with a shortlisting for an Advancing Healthcare Award in the category "Realising Potential through Creativity".
+Our 'Bringing it All Back Home' projects took us from Fort William to Worthing, via Sheffield, South East London and Wales, and resulted in 31 staff receiving training so they can offer meaningful music-making to over 400 children and adults in their care.
 You can hear from some of our UK partners in the film below.

 “As a children's centre, Interactive Music-Making means that we can offer targeted support, early intervention and prevention.
 It ticks all the boxes as far as we're concerned and we can see children & parents thoroughly enjoying it!”
 (Children's Centre Manager, South East London)